carbonshed/Schneider_et_al_2020/README.md

   | RelativeStdDev | what? |

 **File: "synoptics.csv"**

-  *this data was used to create figure*
+*these data were used to create figure 6*

 ## figures
 | File Name | Type |Description |